 - 2nd year JG members should share their testimony this week.
 Remind your JG of the importance of mastering this exercise.

-- TRUTH – You can discuss any of the in Bible questions.
+- TRUTH – Discuss any of the In Bible questions you like.
 Here are some tips:

-- TRUTH – The important points you want to drive home are:
+- TRUTH – This week, the main points you should stress are:

 - Husbands must not exercise their authority in marriage by force or fear.